ALP dark matter with non-periodic potentials: parametric resonance, halo formation and gravitational signatures: Introduction

-The growth of fluctuations has important consequences.
+The growth of fluctuations has major consequences.
 Once gravitational interactions become important, the overdense regions, corresponding to the fluctuations, collapse to halos.
 This process can be described by the Press-Schechter formalism \cite{Press:1973iz} and its modifications.
-For the amplified scales, the halos can differ significantly from the generic prediction for cold dark matter (CDM) halos at the respective size and could lead to observable effects purely caused by gravitational interactions, similar to what was found in~\citre{Arvanitaki:2019rax} for an ALP field with a cosine potential, and in~\citre{Eroncel:2022efc} for an ALP field with initial kinetic energy.
+This is similar to formation of miniclusters in the post-inflationary scenario, studied in \citres{Hogan:1988mp,Kolb:1993zz_early_axion_stars_1,Kolb:1993hw_early_axion_stars2,Kolb:1994fi,Hardy:2016mns,Enander:2017ogx,Fairbairn:2017dmf,Fairbairn:2017sil,Bertschinger:1985pd,Zurek:2006sy,Ricotti:2009bs,Gosenca:2017ybi,Delos:2017thv,Vaquero:2018tib,Buschmann:2019icd,Eggemeier:2019khm,OHare:2021zrq,Niemeyer:2019aqm_virial_theorem_FDM,Xiao:2021nkb,Barman:2021rdr}.
+For the amplified scales, the halos can differ significantly from the generic prediction for cold dark matter (CDM) halos at the respective size and could lead to observable effects purely caused by gravitational interactions, similar to what was found in~\citre{Arvanitaki:2019rax} for an ALP field with a cosine potential, and in~\citre{Eroncel:2022efc} for an ALP field with initial kinetic energy. \Citre{Arvanitaki:2019rax} also considered the transfer function for non-periodic potentials, however, only in a linear analysis.
+Our non-linear lattice analysis shows that, while the onset of oscillations is more delayed the larger the initial field value gets, the densest halos are only formed close to the critical field value, defined as the initial field value that separates the linear regime from the non-linear one.
+This detailed analysis allowed us to identify the parameter regions in the axion mass $m_a$, decay constant $f_a$-plane where observable signatures are expected.

 The outline of this work is the following: The next section comprises a detailed investigation of the vacuum misalignment mechanism, where we focus on the evolution of fluctuations of the ALP field during this process.
 Using the semi-analytic Floquet analysis we explain why parametric resonance is inefficient in the case of the cosine potential, which serves as a motivation for our studies of non-periodic potentials.
 In \secref{sec:the_spectra} we compute the energy density power spectrum of the ALP field, resulting from parametric resonance and fragmentation, using both linear evolution of the modes, as well as fully non-linear lattice simulations.
 In \secref{sec:minihalos} we take the results of the preceding chapter and examine how the fluctuations decouple from the Hubble flow and evolve to virialised halos after gravitational interaction becomes important.
 The main result, to be discussed in \secref{sec:obs_prospects}, is the identification of the parts of the parameter space of ALP mass $m_a$ and symmetry breaking scale $f_a$ in which we predict halos that have observable gravitational effects, assuming that the ALPs make up all of dark matter.
 Finally, we compare this scenario with others that lead to fragmentation of the ALP field in \secref{sec:comparison}.
 There, we estimate that all the scenarios we have considered predict dense halos in a roughly similar region in the $(m_a,f_a)$-parameter space which we show in \figref{fig:dense-halo-region} with a blue band labelled as "Dense Halo Region".
 In this plot, we also show the experimental constraints and projections assuming that the ALP field has a KSVZ-like coupling \cite{Kim:1979if_KSVZ_1,Shifman:1979if_KSVZ_2} to the photon and the neutron.
 For simplicity, we consider ALPs with constant mass.
 The different predictions for axion fragmentation due to a temperature-dependent ALP mass were discussed in \citre{Eroncel:2022vjg}.